smafraim/Team-20_Thesis/README.md

 This research employs a data-driven approach to predict earthquakes in Bangladesh, utilizing machine learning techniques.
 The methodology integrates seismic data, geological information, and real-time monitoring to develop predictive models.
 The objective is to enhance earthquake preparedness and reduce potential damage.

-### Hardware Devices/Tools

-1. **Seismic Sensors**: Various seismic sensors are deployed across Bangladesh to collect ground motion data continuously.

-2. **Geological Instruments**: Geological instruments, including GPS devices and geodetic equipment, are used to gather geological data relevant to tectonic activity.

-3. **Computing Resources**: High-performance computing clusters are employed for data processing and model training.

 ### Methods of Data Collection

-1. **Seismic Data**: Historical seismic data, spanning several decades, are obtained from national and international seismic databases.
+1. **Seismic Data**: Historical seismic data, spanning several decades, are obtained from international seismic databases.
 Real-time seismic data are acquired through a network of seismic sensors.

 2. **Geological Data**: Geological surveys and satellite-based observations provide geological features and tectonic information.